 - Become constipated

-- In extreme cases, you may die.
-Anorexia Nervosa has the highest death rate of any psychological disorder
+- In extreme cases, death.
+Eating disorders have the highest death rate of any psychological disorder

 - Feel weak

 - Damage the kidneys

 - Have epileptic fits

 If an individual uses laxatives regularly, they may

 - Find themselves unable to use the toilet anymore without using laxatives (as laxatives can damage the muscles in the bowel)

 - Experience fluctuating weight

 Treatment for anorexia nervosa at Nightingale Hospital